This C program evaluates a polynomial equation for a given value of x.

 How it Works

-3. The program then prompts the user to enter the coefficients for each term of the polynomial equation.
-It uses a loop to iterate from the highest degree to the constant term (i starts from degree and goes down to 0).
+mallocfunction.
+The size of the array is(degree + 1)since it needs to store coefficients from degreendown to degree0. - The program then prompts the user to enter the coefficients for each term of the polynomial equation.
+It uses a loop to iterate from the highest degree to the constant term (

-5. After all the coefficients are entered, the program asks the user to enter a value for x.
+x^iand stores it in the corresponding index of the coefficients array. - After all the coefficients are entered, the program asks the user to enter a value for

-6. The program calls the evaluatePolynomial function, passing the value of x, the coefficients array, and the degree of the polynomial equation.
-This function evaluates the polynomial using Horner’s method.
+evaluatePolynomialfunction, passing the value ofx, the coefficients array, and the degree of the polynomial equation.
+This function evaluates the polynomial using Horner’s method. - In the

-9. The final result of the polynomial equation is returned from the evaluatePolynomial function.
+xand adds the next coefficient to it, following Horner’s method. - The final result of the polynomial equation is returned from the

-11. Finally, the program displays the result on the screen using printf.
+mainfunction, the result is stored in theresultvariable. - Finally, the program displays the result on the screen using

 That’s how the program works!
 It dynamically allocates memory for the coefficients array, evaluates the polynomial equation using Horner’s method, and displays the result to the user.